sbinet/fubsy/doc/guide/internals.rst

 time to delve into how Fubsy really works: what exactly is going on behind the scenes in these build scripts?

+.. note:: This section is mostly accurate as of Fubsy 0.0.1.
+Fubsy
+          currently has no memory of previous builds, so it always thinks that all files have changed.
+That means that incremental builds aren't actually incremental.
+All of the code *except* for determining what has changed is written and tested, though, so things are looking pretty good here.

 The dependency graph
 --------------------